bugzmanov/nes_ebook/src/chapter_5.md

 > * mappers to provide access to extended ROM memory: both CHR ROM and PRG ROM
 > * extra RAM (with a battery) to save and restore a game state

 However, we won't be working with cartridges.
-An emulator with files containing dumps of ROM spaces.
+Emulators work with files containing dumps of ROM spaces.

 There are several file formats for ROM dumps; the most popular one is iNES designed by [Marat Fayzullin](http://fms.komkon.org)